-Page through our catalog using the category links or search by CAS#, Steraloids Catalogue ID, Trivial Name, or Partial Name.
+Page through our catalogue using the category links of search by CAS#, Steraloids Catalogue ID, Trivial Name, or Partial Name.

 Steraloids Naming Convention